NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     at a time regime.
     Default is no.
-    Hosts that are down, eg. they did not respond during the one probe at a time period, are marked as down and it may take infra-host-ttl time to get probed again.
+    Hosts that are down, eg. they did not respond during the one probe at a time period, are marked as down and it may take :ref:`infra-host-ttl:<unbound.conf.infra-host-ttl>` time to get probed
+    again.

 .. _unbound.conf.define-tag:

-define-tag: *<"list of tags">*
+define-tag: *"<list of tags>"*
-    Define the tags that can be used with local-zone and access-control.
+    Define the tags that can be used with :ref:`local-zone:<unbound.conf.local-zone>` and
+    :ref:`access-control:<unbound.conf.access-control>`.
     Enclose the list between quotes (``""``) and put spaces between tags.

 .. _unbound.conf.do-ip4:

 do-ip4: *<yes or no>*
-    Enable or disable whether ip4 queries are answered or issued.
+    Enable or disable whether IPv4 queries are answered or issued.
     Default is yes.

 .. _unbound.conf.do-ip6:

 do-ip6: *<yes or no>*
-    Enable or disable whether ip6 queries are answered or issued.
+    Enable or disable whether IPv6 queries are answered or issued.
     Default is yes.
     If disabled, queries are not answered on IPv6, and queries are not sent on IPv6 to the internet nameservers.
-    With this option you can disable the ipv6 transport for sending DNS traffic, it does not impact the contents of the DNS traffic, which may have ip4 and ip6 addresses in it.
+    With this option you can disable the IPv6 transport for sending DNS traffic, it does not impact the contents of the DNS traffic, which may have IPv4 (A) and IPv6 (AAAA) addresses in it.

 .. _unbound.conf.prefer-ip4: